xytis/xytis.github.io/content/story/ravnica_s01.md

 were leading towards the stairs that led outside through the door.
 Wataru remembered Neirius being a very careful individual and thoroughly searched for a secret passage or door and soon found a way to the second floor where Neirius had his living quarters.
-It looked messy.
-It looked foul.
-The smell and the view was not something you would like to experience.
-Ever.
-Clothing, bed sheets, excrements, rotten food, papers everything was scattered around the room.
-After searching through it they didn’t find any clue where Neirius might have gone, but it was clear that something bad went on here.
-On their way back they stumbled on a money pouch containing 20 platinum Orzhov minted coins.
+It looked messy and barely livable.
+Clothes were scatered around, bed sheets were tangled up, pieces of rotten food lying here and there.
+And every flat surface was just layered with sheets of paper.
+Most probably the scientist living here spent all his waking hours trying to describe the universe.
+Or at least that is what Wataru thought.
+After searching through it they didn’t find any clue where Neirius had gone.
+But they did stumble upon a money pouch containing 20 platinum Orzhov minted coins.
 Phant suggested to share it and Nai accepted, after all, the place will probably be robbed by someone else, so there was no point in leaving anything there.

 When they walked out of the destroyed lab outside, the sun had already set and the street was laying in shadows extending from the ghastly night torches.
 With